ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/operations/get.markdown

 * **Return Value**: **`TimeSeriesRangeResult`**
      {CODE TimeSeriesRangeResult-class@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

-   * Requesting a time series that doesn't existing will return `null`.
+   * Requesting a time series that doesn't exist will return `null`.
    * Requesting an entries range that doesn't exist will return a `TimeSeriesRangeResult` object with an empty `Entries` property.